He Kiwi PyCon koutou | You are Kiwi PyCon

 Health & Safety

-Kiwi PyCon 2024 signed The Public Health Pledge as an event with robust Health & Safety policies.
+We all have a responsibility to keep each other safe.
+Kiwi PyCon 2025 signed The Public Health Pledge as an event with robust Health & Safety policies.

 Applicability of these Policies